LAB-Programming/Sigma-Game-Solver/README.md

 necessarily include the chosen vertex).
 The object of the game is to get from a given start configuration of on and off vertices to a given end configuration of on and off vertices.
 The σ<sup>+</sup>-game is the same as the σ-game except for a move the chosen vertex also switches state.
-#####NOTE: This program depends the JAMA package which can be downloaded <a href="http://math.nist.gov/javanumerics/jama">here</a>
+#####NOTE: This program depends JScience which can be downloaded <a href="http://jscience.org/">here</a>

 ---
 ###Goals:
 ####Completed:
 * Readme
+* Board class

 ####Short Term Plans:
 * Create and write class SigmaGame which will do all the σ-game related computations for the program
-* Create and write class Board which will serve as a convenience class for dealing with the directed graph and configurations of the vertices.

 ####Long Term Plans:
 * GUI
+* Make Board more efficient at finding when there is no solution possible for a pair of configurations